 The Commission was formed with the aim of providing a unique model of collaborative and inclusive development in Delhi.
 It was set up to bridge the knowledge and capacity deficit in the government, and to take advantage of the vast pool of domain expertise that lies outside the government.
 The Commission was tasked with the role of considering ideas, identifying the best practices and policies from around the world, and translating these into concrete recommendations to the Government of NCT of Delhi.

 Since its formation, the Commission has submitted a number of policy reports and recommendations to the Government of NCT of Delhi on a wide array of development issues.
-These issues include infant health insurance scheme, establishment of a Health Care Corporation in Delhi, Delhi Solar Policy, leveraging technology for dengue vector surveillance, piloting of battery electric bus etc.
+These issues include an infant health insurance scheme, establishment of a Health Care Corporation in Delhi, Delhi Solar Policy, leveraging technology for dengue vector surveillance, piloting of battery electric buses etc.

 Subsequently, in addendum to Cabinet Decision no. 2294 dated 24.02.2016, the Council of Ministers of Government of NCT of Delhi modified the terms of reference and the terms and conditions of the Commission vide its decision no. 2945 dated 02.03.2021.
 The same was notified in the Delhi Gazette on 03.03.2022, effectively restructuring and strengthening the capacity of DDC Delhi.